databrary/www/databrary/input/upcoming/collecting-data/databrary-equivalent-sharing-templates.md

 - On Dr. Adolph’s website or professional websites designed to make research results available for professional purposes only.
 Yes/No.
 - On recruiting advertisements for the Infant Action Lab.
 Yes/No.

 You will receive a copy of this form.
-If at any time in the future you change your mind about granting us permission to use your or your child’s images, just notify us by calling the Infant Action Lab (212-998- 9058) and we will stop using them (except in the case of images already published in books or journals.
+If at any time in the future you change your mind about granting us permission to use your or your child’s images, just notify us by calling the Infant Action Lab (xxx-xxx-xxxx) and we will stop using them (except in the case of images already published in books or journals).

 Signature ___________________________________ Date ___________